zekeriyasari/Causal.jl/README.md

         style="float: center; margin-right: 10px;"
         width="75%"/>
 </center>
 Note that the model consists of connected components.
-In this example, the components are the sinusoidal wave generator, an adder, a dynamical system and a memory.
+In this example, the components are the sinusoidal wave generator, an adder, a dynamical system.
 The writer is included in the model to save simulation data.
 By using Jusdl, the model is simulated as follows:

 ```julia
 using Jusdl